Worldwide Fire Celebrations

 Of much more recent origin, though associated with more archaic roots, Brighton’s celebration includes a parade, the burning of homemade lanterns on the Beach and big firework display.

-The origins of celebrations of light and fire are in atavistic and pagan notions centred on the dying of the summer and the onset of long, dark nights, with crops fading and animals hibernating.
+The origins of celebrations of light and fire are in atavistic and pagan notions centred on the death of the summer and the onset of long, dark nights, with crops fading and animals hibernating.
 Primitive communities would symbolically – and even practically – eke out the fading warmth of the summer by lighting large fires marking the onset of a season when fire was essential, providing warmth and light.

 In the spring there have also been corresponding festivals to celebrate the opposite: the dying of the winter and the emergence of the season of rebirth and new growth, although these have not survived so well into modern times.